The Bankrate promise

 It is possible to go to vet school for free in a few circumstances.
 For one, if you join the U.S. Army, the branch’s veterinary corps provides a full-tuition scholarship, plus a monthly allowance you can use for other costs in exchange for military training and reserve service.

 Other federal agencies, including the U.S. Department of Agriculture, U.S. Department of Health and Human Services and National Institutes of Health, offer loan repayment programs if you meet certain criteria, but those don’t kick in until after you’ve graduated with debt.

 You should also check for specific opportunities at your school — many graduate programs offer large scholarships or other opportunities to reduce tuition.
 Reach out to your financial aid office to see what’s available.

 Is vet school worth the debt?

 As with any advanced degree, a vet degree has both advantages and disadvantages to consider.
-The average vet salary is $108,350, according to the Bureau of Labor Statistics, which means that paying off your debt will take some time.
+The median vet salary is $109,920, according to the Bureau of Labor Statistics, which means that paying off your debt will take some time.

 But being a veterinarian can be an incredibly rewarding career.
 In fact, the career compatibility CareerExplorer ranks vet satisfaction among the top 20 percent of all careers.

 If you’re trying to decide if a vet degree is right for you, take some time to speak with people who have gone through vet school.
-You may also consider a job at a local veterinary clinic to get an idea of what the day-to-day job looks like.
+You may also consider a job at a local veterinary clinic to understand what the day-to-day job looks like.

 In the end, only you know what the best career path is for you, so take the time to research your options, weigh the pros and the cons and move forward with confidence.